sinaa/train-simulator/README.md

-# Decentralised Self-Driving / Self-Organising Train Simulator (Ferromone Trails)
+# Decentralised Self-Driving / Self-Organising Train Simulator
+> Ferromone Trails Concept

 Ferromone Trails is a concept of using the existing train infrastructure such that trains can self-organise safely, without having to rely on a centralised network.
 This project is a Java-based simulator created from scratch which was built to investigate the feasibility of this concept.